Table of Contents

 Luckily, there are solutions to all the disappointing issues I just described.

-Three services have appeared that help you turn your Notion into a more legitimate website with SEO indexing, faster pages, and custom domain names: (free, but a little technical to setup), ($12/month) and ($5/month)
+Three services have appeared that help you turn your Notion into a more legitimate website with SEO indexing, faster pages, and custom domain names: Fruition (free, but a little technical to setup), Super ($12/month) and Host Notion ($5/month) None of these services have paid me to recommend them, and those aren’t affiliate links.
+I haven’t personally used them myself, so take a look at each option and decide for yourself.

 Notion is also responding to the fact more people are using it as a website-builder and improving these problems.
 They recently added SEO indexing if you pay for the Personal Pro plan ($4/month), and are reportedly working on custom domains and speed improvements.
 I wouldn’t be surprised if they strategically lean into this Notion-as-a-Website trend in future product features.